 Many people facing criminal charges have the same questions.
-And if you’re dealing with the same issues, you’re probably feeling angry, anxious, or even confused.
+If you’re dealing with the same issues, you’re probably feeling angry, anxious, or even confused.
 Every case is different, which is why you should contact a Texas criminal defense attorney so you can have the right person by your side.
 While nothing can take the place of a face-to-face consultation, there are some common questions that people ask when they’re planning their Texas criminal defense strategy.

 When should I talk to the police?